markmatney/code4lib-socal-2023-slides/content.md

 ???

-* _why does UCLA Library need authentication for some of its content resources?_
+* _why does UCLA Library need access control for some of its content resources?_
 * answer (complicated): copyright, money, etc.
 * answer (simpler): we have identified lots of materials for which access is conditioned upon membership in a particular user group